Universal Synchronous/Asynchronous Receiver Transmitter

 Since the outset of computer science, exchange data between computers has always been a need.
 In the beginning all the communication were Parallel.

-In a parallel communication each bit is transmitter over a dedicated line: this means that such kind of communication requires a line per each bit plus a synchronization line to carry out the operation.
+In a parallel communication each bit is transmitted over a dedicated line: this means that such kind of communication requires a line per each bit plus a synchronization line to carry out the operation.
 Of course we are intending that transmitter and receiver are sharing the same reference ground.

 Let us consider an 8-bit parallel communication where data is sampled on positive edge.
 In such kind of communication the transmitter properly changes the status of the data lines (D0 to D7) and toggles the synchronization line (TRG).
 On positive edge of TRG, the receiver samples data lines and operation completes.